Mammoth Lakes California, USA Travel Guide

 Learn backcountry navigation, first aid, or climbing techniques for greater independence.

-Engage with park staff or local guides to understand the region's unique flora and fauna.
+Engage including the park staff or local guides to understand the region's unique flora and fauna.

 Follow blogs focusing on the Eastern Sierra for new trails and hidden gems.